prableen14/prableen14/README.md

-💬 Luck favours the Prepared.
+💬 LUCK FAVOURS THE PREPARED.